Chokster37/Wolf4SDL/README.txt

  - Higher screen resolutions:
-      Aside from the original 320x200 resolution, Wolf4SDL currently supports any resolutions being multiples of 320x200 or 320x240, the default being 640x400.
+      Aside from the original 320x200 resolution, Wolf4SDL currently supports any resolutions being multiples of 320x200, the default being 640x400.
       Unlike some other ports, Wolf4SDL does NOT apply any bilinear or similar filtering, so the graphics are NOT blurred but pixelated just as we love it.